Vol. III - Appendix E

 - Margery Nicholls.
 Born 14 June 1906 in Ticehurst.
 Margery married William Watson in 1944 in Hastings.
 Margery Watson died on 18 May 1993 and was buried on 24 March 1993 in Brede.

-George and Martha's daughter Ruth Mercy Nicholls married Ebenezer Gilbert in 1905 in Sevenoaks (Reg Gen March Qtr 1905 Sevenoaks 2a 961) and they had the two children:
+George and Martha's daughter Ruth Mercy Nicholls married Ebenezer Gilbert in 1905 in Sevenoaks (Reg Gen March Qtr.1905 Sevenoaks 2a 961) In 1911 Ebenezer and Ruth were living in Stone House, Loose, near Maidstone Kent.
+No occupation are given for either of them and it is noted that Ebenezer is "blind".
+They had the two children:

 - William Gilbert.
 Born 1906 in Maidstone.

 - Phillip Thomas Gilbert.
 Born 9 August 1907 in Maidstone.